 my sister and daughter on the Puyuma express train from Taipei to Hualien

 If you don't want to ride a scooter, taking a van tour from Hualien or mini-bus tour (train ticket from Taipei included) to Taroko Gorge is another great option.
-If you ask your hotel to arrange a taxi for you, you can get a full-day tour of Taroko for 2500-3000 per car.
+You can also ask your hotel to arrange a taxi for you, with t a full-day tour of Taroko costing around 2500-3000 per car.
 This option would is only a good deal if you have four people, otherwise the van tour above is cheaper per person.

 Taking the Bus to Taroko Gorge